 What’s the biggest misconception about people wanting to lose weight?

-The biggest misconception was that my fat will lose in an instant.
+The biggest misconception was that my fat will be gone in an instant.
 We want instant gratification in this world and that is why we have diets that promote extremes.
-Remember that you did not get the excess weight you are carrying now in an instant and you shouldn’t expect it to go in an instant as well.
+Remember that you did not get the excess weight you are carrying now in an instant and you shouldn’t expect it to go away in an instant as well.

 What advice can you give to help people get out of their emotional slump?